-How to treat chlorine damaged hair?
+How to treat chlorine-damaged hair?

 Treating chlorine-damaged hair involves restoring moisture to the hair cuticles and repairing the hair's structure.

-Start by using a shampoo for swim and sweat to remove chlorine, sweat and regular build-up.
+Start by using a shampoo for a swim and sweat to remove chlorine, sweat, and regular build-up.
 Its formula works to repair and strengthen damaged strands, leaving hair smoother, softer, and more manageable.
 With the addition of UV protection, it shields the hair from harmful sun exposure, ensuring it stays vibrant and healthy even after prolonged outdoor activities.